boaz-betser-hpe/JenkinsDocker/README.md

 *./installDocker.sh*

-###To Run Jenkins container run the following command from same folder:
+###To Run Jenkins container first time run the following command from same folder:
 *./runJenkins.sh*

+###To start container you allready created run:
+*./startJenkins.sh*

 ###To check for running containers run:
 *docker ps -a*